-After the 2008 crash, lavish lifestyles which America experienced during the previous decade ended in the highest home foreclosures, bankruptcies and college debt in US history.
+After the 2008 crash, lavish lifestyles that America experienced during the previous decade ended in the highest home foreclosures, bankruptcies, and college debt in US history.
 The years of discretionary spending and savings had reached its end and families would not begin to recover losses until the job market returned in 2018.

 The last time the American job market had become this strong occurred when Astronaut Neil Armstrong was first to set foot on the Moon and uttered the immortal words, "That's one small step for man, one giant leap for mankind."
 Those words clearly resonated when unemployment in February 2020 dropped to 3.7%.

 The “one small step” was the beginning of a strong job market, and with the “one giant leap,” America was on the road to prosperity.
-Finally, behind us were the days of home foreclosures, bankruptcies, business failures and other financial indebtedness that debilitated America for nearly 10 years.
-And just when we though it was over, here we go again; another Financial Pandemic.
+Finally, behind us were the days of home foreclosures, bankruptcies, business failures, and other financial indebtedness that debilitated America for nearly 10 years.
+And just when we thought it was over, here we go again; another Financial Pandemic.

 Having endured past unproductive years, we are now facing a new financial challenge.
 Although our President, Congress, the stock market, and financial institutions all report that America’s financial strength is strong, all of us have been asked once again to take personal financial setbacks.
 Because of the current viral pandemic and America’s challenge to combat it, all of us making sacrifices causing the closing of businesses, laying off of workers, and nearly 85% of our population being asked to stay home until the all clear is sounded from the rooftops of government and that it is safe to go back out into public.
 It is a frightening time for everyone in America and throughout the world.